McKhanster/re-genx/README.md

 Re-GenX stands out as an innovative creature care game with several groundbreaking features:

-**🎭 Theatrical Presentation**: Your familiar is displayed like a museum exhibit or stage performance—spotlit from above on a circular platform, surrounded by complete darkness.
-The dramatic lighting (8.0 intensity spotlight from 12 units above) and 360° camera rotation create an intimate, focused viewing experience unlike typical 3D games.
+**🎭 Theatrical Presentation**: Your familiar is displayed like a museum exhibit or stage performance—spotlit from above (20.0 intensity from 12 units high) on a circular platform, surrounded by complete darkness.
+The dramatic lighting with subtle atmospheric bloom creates an intimate, focused viewing experience unlike typical 3D games.

+**💎 Living Plasma Organism**: The creature is a biological, cell-based structure (1.5-unit radius) that literally breathes and pulses with life through advanced shader technology:
+- **Voronoi Cell Geometry**: 40-90 organic cells create a biological surface structure with natural irregularity
+- **Skeletal Frame Visualization**: Glowing cyan skeletal structure displayed next to the creature reveals its internal framework, like viewing an X-ray or anatomical diagram
+- **Custom GLSL Plasma Shaders**: Real-time vertex and fragment shaders generate dynamic color gradients and animated glow effects
+- **Fresnel Rim Lighting**: Edges glow brighter when viewed at angles, creating an ethereal, living appearance
-**💎 Ultra-Smooth Platinum Surface**: The creature features exceptionally high-detail geometry (96 segments on desktop, 48 on mobile) with a lustrous semi-gloss platinum finish (shininess 80).
-Multi-octave Simplex noise (3 octaves at 1x, 2x, 4x frequency) creates truly organic, fluid motion with per-vertex animation—your familiar literally breathes and pulses with life.
+- **Multi-Octave Simplex Noise**: 3 octaves at 1x, 2x, 4x frequency create truly organic, fluid motion with per-vertex animation
+- **Gentle Vertex Deformation**: 6% amplitude creates refined, graceful movement across the entire surface
+- **Dynamic Pulsation**: Overall scale varies by 8% using sine wave for breathing effect
+- **Adaptive Color Palettes**: Shader-driven color transitions based on care state (cyan/magenta/purple when happy, gray when sad)
+- **Time-Based Animation**: Plasma effects animate continuously with customizable speed and intensity

 **🎮 Tamagotchi Meets 3D**: Combines the emotional attachment of classic virtual pets with stunning Three.js 3D graphics.
-Your familiar's appearance dynamically changes based on care level—bright platinum (#e5e4e2) when happy, light gray when neutral, dull gray when sad, with corresponding changes in glow intensity and vertical position.
+Your familiar's appearance dynamically changes based on care level—bright cyan-white (#aaddff) with active pulsing when happy (Care Meter 50-100), light gray when neutral (20-50), dull gray when sad (0-20), with corresponding changes in glow intensity (0.8 to 0.1) and vertical position (1.2 to 1.0 units).

 **🧬 Player-Directed Evolution**: Unlike random mutation systems, you choose exactly which traits to evolve.
 Spend 100 Evolution Points to select from 3-5 trait options in categories like legs, color, size, appendages, or patterns.
-Each choice affects stats with realistic trade-offs (e.g., larger size = more attack/defense but less speed).
+Each mutation applies with 85-95% control (5-15% randomness for organic feel) and animates over 2-3 seconds with elastic ease-out effects.

-**📊 Real-Time Visual Feedback**: Every action has immediate visual feedback—floating numbers show stat changes with color coding (green for increases, red for decreases), buttons pulse when clicked with glow effects, the familiar animates in response to care (eating, bouncing, happy pulse), and toast notifications keep you informed of all events.
+**📊 Real-Time Visual Feedback**: Every action has immediate visual feedback—floating numbers show stat changes with color coding (green for increases, red for decreases), buttons pulse when clicked with glow effects, the familiar animates in response to care (eating, bouncing, happy pulse), and toast notifications slide down from the top to keep you informed of all events.

 **🔒 Privacy-First Design**: Optional personality reflection system that analyzes your public Reddit posts to influence mutations, but only with explicit consent shown in a clear dialog on first play.
 You can opt out anytime for completely random mutations.
 Only public posts from the last 30 days are analyzed, never browsing history or private data.

 **📱 Mobile-First Architecture**: Automatically detects your device and adjusts quality—30fps target on mobile with 48-segment geometry, 60fps on desktop with 96-segment geometry.
 Touch controls work seamlessly alongside mouse controls.
 LOD (Level of Detail) system dynamically adjusts quality multiplier (0.5 on mobile, 1.0 on desktop).

-**⚡ Instant State Restoration**: When you reload the game, your complete familiar state (including all mutations, stats, biome, and care level) loads in under 2 seconds.
+**⚡ Instant State Restoration**: When you reload the game, your complete familiar state (including all mutations, stats, biome, and care level) loads in under 2 seconds with a loading indicator.
 All applied mutations are automatically restored from Redis with their exact geometry and positioning.

 **🔊 Procedural Sound System**: All audio generated in real-time using Web Audio API without any external files.
 Six distinct sound effects for actions (mutation, feed, play, attention, sad, click) plus five unique ambient biome soundscapes (jungle birds, mountain wind, desert breeze, ocean waves, cave drips).
 Independent volume controls for master and ambient sounds with persistent settings.

+**✨ Advanced Rendering Pipeline**: Post-processing effects create a unique visual style:
+- **Atmospheric Bloom**: Subtle bloom effect (strength 0.8-1.2, radius 0.4, threshold 0.5) enhances bright areas for ethereal glow
+- **Adaptive Quality**: Automatically adjusts effect intensity based on device performance
+- **Efficient Rendering**: Uses EffectComposer for optimized multi-pass rendering
+- **Mobile Optimization**: Reduces bloom intensity and resolution on mobile devices

 ## How to Play